California Sexual Harassment Prevention Training

 The biennial requirement runs on a calendar year basis, meaning employers must track when each employee last received training and schedule renewals accordingly.
 Missing these deadlines exposes companies to enforcement action and leaves workers unprotected:

 Bridge Training Consultants delivers California sexual harassment prevention training through professional actors and comedians who make legally required content memorable and engaging.
 Both in-person and remote training options meet all state requirements while keeping employees attentive through realistic workplace scenarios and appropriate humor.
-Contact us at (310) 433-5611 to schedule training sessions in English or Spanish.
+Contact us at

 California sexual harassment prevention training duration varies by employee classification under state law.
 Supervisors and managers must complete two-hour sessions covering complaint response procedures and prevention strategies, while non-supervisory employees complete one-hour sessions focused on recognizing harassment and reporting procedures.